curtisseizert/CUDASieve/README.md

 ```
 <br>

-Limitations
+Issues
 ------------
-When printing primes (or getting poiners to arrays of primes), the bottom of the range must be a multiple of 64, and the size of the range must be a multiple of 2<sup>24</sup> (2<sup>26</sup> over 2<sup>63</sup>).
 There is also a device memory leak of ~150 kb that can become problematic after several thousand iterations when using the functions described above, but it is of no consequence for the CLI.
+Strangely, it doesn't seem to be a result of cudaMalloc() / cudaFree() asymmetry, nor is it detected with cuda-memcheck...
+Anyways, if you need to run several thousand or more iterations of one of the above functions, it seems best to call cudaDeviceReset() after every 1000 or so.
+When called this infrequently, cudaDeviceReset() adds negligible time.

+There is an issue with selecting the non-default GPU in the CLI that causes timing to fail and counts to sometimes be off.
+However, this limitation does not carry over to the API, where selecting the non-default GPU does not cause problems.

 State of the Project
 -------------------
-I am continuing verification tests and working out copying primes without any range limitations.
+Currently working on expanding the range of available API functions, specifically the non-static ones.
 Let me know if you have any requests for features, and I'll see what I can do.